What is Surroga?

 To accelerate the image recognizing,

 - We should use the smallest size of the sub-image to search for.
 The suggested size is 32 X 32.
+The screenshot size can be adjusted through Settings > Advanced > Capture Size.

 - The sub-image should contains unique content other than the remains in the original image